-The sale of anything, i.e. jewelry, cosmetics, etc., including distribution of samples, is prohibited on campus without prior authorization in writing from designated staff in Student Development.
-If a solicitor is on campus, it should be reported to the Student Development Office or Security.
+The on-campus sale or solicitation of anything (including distribution of samples), by anyone who is not affiliated with CSM is prohibited.
+Exceptions for registered student organizations can be found in the Student Organizations Manual provided by the Student Leadership and Organizations Office., If a solicitor is on campus, it should be reported to the Student Development Office or Security.